c4tom/DreamDevBox/docs/examples/setup-processwire.rst

 Setup ProcessWire
 *****************

-This example will use ``composer`` to install ProcessWire from within the Devilbox PHP container.
+This example will use ``composer`` to install ProcessWire from within the DreamDevBox PHP container.

 .. important::
    Using ``composer`` requires the underlying file system to support symlinks.
 If you